 In August 1868, an earthquake of about magnitude 9.0 offshore from the Peru–Chile border generated a devastating tsunami.
 The earthquake and tsunami killed thousands of people along the South American coast.
 Spreading across the Pacific, it became the largest recorded distant tsunami to strike New Zealand, affecting many ports and causing substantial damage on the Chatham Islands and Banks Peninsula.

 The tsunami reached the Chatham Islands around 1 a.m. on 15 August, about 15 hours after the earthquake.
 Māori at the village of Tupuangi were woken by water surging into their houses and fled to higher ground.
-Subsequently two larger waves totally destroyed the village and the houses of several European settlers.
+Subsequently two larger waves destroyed the village and the houses of several European settlers.
 One Māori drowned, carried out to sea while trying to retrieve a boat that had come adrift.
 The tsunami also damaged buildings at Waitangi.

 A tsunami reconstructed

 After the devastating Peru–Chile tsunami of 1868, Ferdinand von Hochstetter, an Austrian geologist who had visited New Zealand in 1859–60, described the effects in Peru, Chile, New Zealand and other Pacific locations.
 He charted the progress of the tsunami across the Pacific and determined wave speeds and the ocean depth along several paths.
-Hochstetter’s work is the first detailed scientific analysis of a major tsunami.
+Hochstetter’s work was the first detailed scientific analysis of a major tsunami.

 Several hours later, on Banks Peninsula in the South Island, a night watchman discovered the ships at Lyttelton’s wharves sitting on the mud bottom – the water had drained from the harbour area.
-Around 4 a.m. a foaming wall of water surged into the harbour, and the water rose by over 7 metres.
+Around 4 a.m., a foaming wall of water surged into the harbour, and the water rose by over 7 metres.
 Ships’ hawsers snapped, and the ships were dashed against the wharves and each other, causing heavy damage.
 The sea gradually receded, but more big waves rolled in at intervals of several hours, and water levels rose and fell erratically over several days.
-In smaller bays around the peninsula, tsunami waves penetrated far inland along valleys, damaging homes and carrying away bridges and fences.
+In smaller bays around the peninsula, tsunami waves penetrated inland along valleys, damaging homes and carrying away bridges and fences.